 Dr Julia MacKenzie

 Prior to AAAS, she was the Senior Technical Advisor within the Office of Research and Science at the U.S. Department of State’s Office of the U.S. Global AIDS Coordinator.
-There, she coordinated and oversaw a diverse research portfolio for PEPFAR (the President’s Emergency Plan for AIDS Relief), including three large multi-national randomized controlled trials in Africa.
-She also served as the Designated Federal Officer for the PEPFAR Scientific Advisory Board, an independent FACA-chartered advisory group to PEPFAR.
+There, she coordinated and oversaw a research portfolio for PEPFAR (the President’s Emergency Plan for AIDS Relief), including three large multi-national randomized controlled trials operating in five African countries.

-An expert in infectious diseases, her scientific career included research on HIV immunopathology, herpes simplex viral entry, and the malaria parasite Plasmodium falciparum.
-She received her doctorate degree in immunology and microbial pathogenesis at Northwestern University as well as a master’s in public health.
+As an expert in infectious diseases, her scientific career included research on HIV, HSV and the malaria parasite.
+She holds a doctorate degree in immunology and microbiology from Northwestern University as well as a master’s in public health.

 Thematic session I./b Responding to Pandemics: Science and Human Rights

 Chief Program Officer for the American Association for the Advancement of Science (AAAS)